francoism90/dotfiles/README.md

 It is discourage to install software on the root filesystem, see the Aeon Wiki for details:

 - <https://en.opensuse.org/Portal:Aeon/SoftwareInstall>

+Unfortunately you may need to do this for [codecs](https://en.opensuse.org/SDB:Installing_codecs_from_Packman_repositories), please note this is unsupported, and only needed if you want to use it outsides Flatpaks.

 ### Samba